replicate/cog-llama/README.md

-# LLaMA Cog model
+# LLaMA Cog template

-This is an implementation of LLaMA as a Cog model.
-[Cog packages machine learning models as standard containers.](https://github.com/replicate/cog)
+This is a template to run LLaMA in [Cog](https://github.com/replicate/cog).

 Put your weights in a folder `weights_conv/`.